CORE CONNECTIONS – WHAT ARE THEY?

 - Math: We teach throughout all 12 lessons about what the professional chef ACTUALLY needs to learn for the profession and in culinary school.
 We teach about units and conversion, recipe scaling, yield percentages, purchasing the right portions..
 AND, we give math problems for them to figure it out with the formulas chefs use (APC, APC per unit, APQ, EPQ, Yield percent, etc)

-- History/geozgraphy/social studies: From the history of butter to Chinese involvement with the invention of cast-iron cookware, our historical connections aren’t just “boring history in a history book timeline.”
-We are able to bring in lessons from all over the world and history that connect to inspiring chefs in the most incredible ways.
+- History/geography/social studies: From the history of butter to Chinese involvement with the invention of cast-iron cookware, our historical connections aren’t just “boring history in a history book timeline.”
+We are able to bring in lessons from all over the world with history that connects to aspiring chefs in the most incredible ways.
 We also focus on how history impacts the present.
 IE: How is our modern day professional chef or family cuisine different BECAUSE of the events that happened in history?
-What a better way to connect to history/geography/social studies and retain something like this?!
+What a better way to connect to history/geography/social studies and retain learning like this?!

 - Bible (we include a Faith Talk devotional in every lesson)

 - Critical Thinking (we include a Think Tank to challenge critical thinking in almost every lesson)

 - Spelling: We incorporate a spelling list based on the exact words that are in this unit and that chefs frequently use

 ALL OTHER AGE GROUPS: All of the other age journals have Core Connections that look similar to the high school example above, except each journal is age-appropriate.
 Obviously, math and other expectations will look different, but all use the same basic concept.